| Newsletter 25 March 2013Soils for wicking bedsColin Austin 25 March 2013 SummaryMany people think wicking beds are just

 companion planting putting new plants in among the others as

+a space appears.
 I could argue the technology for doing

 that but the real reason is that I am just a messy person